Candice Jackson, the acting chief of the U.S. Education Department’s Office for Civil Rights, calls herself a libertarian and a feminist.

 What does that mean for the agency she is now running and where she will likely remain in a leadership role?
 There’s little public record to answer that, since Jackson has never held public office or worked in civil rights enforcement.

-For clues to her priorities, we turn to her own writings, starting with best-known work on the Stanford Review in college, through her legal writings on federal prosecution, to her most famous work: the 2005 book Their Lives: The Women Targeted by the Clinton Machine.
+For clues to her priorities, we turn to her own writings, starting with her pieces for the Stanford Review in college, through her legal writings on federal prosecution, to her most famous work: the 2005 book Their Lives: The Women Targeted by the Clinton Machine.

 What emerges is a picture of a woman who rejects special treatment for women but stands up for women she believes are victims of sexual abuse, who decries overreach by federal prosecutors but is now in a position to enforce federal civil rights laws.